Open-EO/openeo.org/documentation/1.0/r/index.md

 ```

 Calling this method opens your system web browser, with which you can authenticate yourself on the back-end authentication system.
-After that the website will give you the instructions to go back to the python client, where your connection has logged your account in.
+After that the website will give you the instructions to go back to the R client, where your connection has logged your account in.
 This means, that every call that comes after that via the connection variable is executed by your user account.

 ### Basic Authentication